developer-krushna/Modder-Hub-LandingPage/README.md

 # Modder-Hub-LandingPage
 Modder Hub landing page source codes
 ## Feel free to contribute
-- Submit a poll request
+- Submit a pull request
 - Ensure proper test before publish
-- if your design looks good i will allow it
+- if your design looks good i will allow it to be merged and public